lyuma/Av3Emulator/README.md

 ## Planned features for 3.0:

-* Package support
+* Unity Package support
-* Basic Avatar Dynamics support

-### **New features in v 2.9.1 (3.0 beta2):**
+### **New features in v 2.9.3 (3.0 rc1):**

+This build is compatible with all recent SDK versions, including Avatar Dynamics beta.
+Open Beta is **optional**.

+**Avatar Dynamics integration (optional)**

+VRCSDK Open Beta provides Avatar Dynamics support built-in.

+This update hooks into the driven parameters on both `PhysBone` and `ContactReceiver`.
+Enabled by default.
+Can be disabled by ticking a box on the Emulator Control before entering play mode.

+For non-open beta, now supports hot reloading scripts without restarting play mode.
+This can be useful for rapid testing.

 **OSC Now works in the emulator (opt-in)**: Supports sending and receiving OSC messages for your avatar.
 Off by default.
 Simply tick "**Enable Avatar OSC**" to turn it on.

-Avatar switch messages not implemented yet.
-Messages are sent using bundles.
-I have not verified the accuracy of frequency and message type compared to VRC.
+Supports generating, loading and saving JSON config files for OSC for use in VRChat.

+**Compatible with VRCFaceTracking**.
+Avatar switch messages are now implemented!
+Messages are sent without bundles for compatibility.

 Other features: